raquelaoki/M3E2/Readme.md

 ```
 ## Instructions
 To train the models, we use the file [train_models.py](train_models.py), which takes three parameters:
-the config files in \textit{yaml} format,
-the number of dataset replications, and the number of model replications.
+the config files in _yaml_ format, the number of dataset replications, and the number of model replications.

 The folder [config](config/.) contains all the config files adopted by our experiments,
 which contain dataset generation parameters, such as dataset name, sample size, covariates size, and the number of treatments.